MarkMLl/pesdump/README.md

 of the overall file, the description of the standard header etc.) are at the bottom of this program unit.
 Copyright (c) 2020 Mark Morgan Lloyd

+Under normal circumstances I'd suggest using the Lazarus IDE to compile this code via the .lpi (Lazarus Project Information) file, but it should also be possible to use FPC (Florian's/Free Pascal Compiler) to compile the .lpr (Lazarus Project) file with no special options.
+This was originally written for FPC 3.0 (hopefully in a way that made it compatible with v2.6) but as of mid-2024 it has been tested with FPC 3.2.

 The principal reference for factual information used while writing this program was from EduTechWiki which is subject to the CC BY-NC-SA Licence.
 The above document cites Trevor Adams's "Frno7's Wiki" as its major source,